-Given the fact that 50% of local searches are carried out on mobile devices, and over 55% of people believe mobile shopping makes their experience more enjoyable, no one can deny that mobile devices are taking over the marketplace.
-Now coupon clippers are giving way to the newest mobile technology that allows the real time notification of your next clearance sale, discount, advertisement, and yes even coupons, delivered directly to the customer’s hand-held device.
+Given the fact that 50% of local searches are from mobile devices, and over 55% of people believe mobile shopping makes their experience more enjoyable, no one can deny that mobile devices are taking over the marketplace.
+Now coupon clippers are giving way to the newest mobile technology.
+This allows for the real time notification of your next clearance sale, discount, advertisement, and yes even coupons, delivered directly to the customer’s hand-held device.

 So are these new, push notifications really successful?
 These figures boast:

-- Increasing the number of apps being opened by 540%
+- Increasing the number of open apps by 540%

 - A three times faster response time over email